technodivergent/StegaPy/README.md

                         Enter the destination file name
 ```
 ## Example
+### Encoding
 To encode a secret message using the provided lock.png image:

 `python StegaPy.py -e -s lock.png -m "SECRET MESSAGE" -o lock-encoded.png`

+### Decoding
+To decode a message that has been inserted into an image using the previous command:

+`python StegaPy.py -d -s lock-encoded.png`